cars-actris/obiwan/README.md

 ### General parameter configuration

 This configuration resides in a [YAML](https://en.wikipedia.org/wiki/YAML) file, which allows the user to set up quasi-static parameters.
-Folder or file paths can be provided as absolute values (e.g.: `C:\Users\obiwan\conf\obiwan.config.yaml`) or as relative (e.g.: `conf/obiwan.config.yaml`).
+Folder or file paths can be provided as absolute values (e.g.: `C:\Users\obiwan\conf\system\rali_netcdf_parameters 2020.py`) or as relative (e.g.: `conf/system/rali_netcdf_parameters 2020.py`).
 Keep in mind that paths are relative to configuration file obiwan is using.
+The two examples above are equivalent if the configuration file being used resides in `C:\Users\obiwan`.

 The options available in this configuration file affect the measurement detection, conversion and processing algorithm.
 A sample file is provided in `conf/obiwan.config.sample.yaml`.
 Available configuration parameters are: